endurabyte/FitEdit.Landing/source/landing/repairs.md

 <h2>File Formats</h2>

 <p>We support any file format that FitEdit can load.
-Currently that include Garmin FIT fit files.
+Currently that includes Garmin FIT fit files.
 We can also work with TCX and GPX files.</p>

 </main>